We Knew You When:

 George Washington Carver (1864 to 1943), Scientist, Inventor, Educator, and Activist

 Born into slavery, Carver’s intelligence and interest in agriculture were both apparent by his early childhood.
-Triumphing above the racial barriers of the time, he joined the faculty of the Tuskegee Institute as its director of agricultural studies.
+He joined the faculty of the Tuskegee Institute as its director of agricultural studies.
 His agricultural expertise and innovation led to his appointment as a collaborator for the U.S. Department of Agriculture.
 Less well known is Carver’s additional governmental affiliation, serving as a volunteer observer for the National Weather Bureau (now the National Weather Service).
 He was perhaps the first African American to record weather observations for the bureau, which he did at the Tuskegee Institute from 1899 to 1932.
 His last report, from January 1932, reflects his lifelong devotion to agriculture and the well-being of those who engaged in it, when he comments: “The month has been too wet for very active farm and garden operations.”

 Rachel Carson (1907 to 1964), Scientist, Author, and Activist